 As accounting officer the Headteacher has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
-The accounting officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The accounting officer understands that value for money refers to the educational and wider societal outcomes, as well as estate's safety and management, achieved in return for the taxpayer resources received.